transloadit/php-sdk/README.md

 TEST_NODE_PARITY=1 make test-all
 ```

 This test is opt-in and not run by default locally.
-In CI, it runs automatically to ensure compatibility.
+In CI this is opted-into.

 ## Versioning